mau-network/mau/gui/README.md

 1. Builds the Go mau CLI binary (if not exists)
 2. Creates a dev account in `.dev-peer/` (if not exists)
-3. Starts the server on port 8081
+3. Starts two servers:
+   - **HTTPS Server** (port 8443): mTLS file serving for Go clients
+   - **WebSocket Signaling** (port 8444): Browser-compatible signaling
 4. Exposes:
-   - `GET /p2p/{fingerprint}` - File list endpoint
+   - `GET /p2p/{fingerprint}` - File list endpoint (HTTPS, mTLS)
-   - `POST /p2p/dht/offer` - DHT bootstrap endpoint
+   - `WS ws://localhost:8444` - WebSocket signaling for DHT bootstrap

+**Why two servers?**
+- Go clients use HTTPS with mTLS for authenticated connections
+- Browser clients use WebSocket for signaling (browsers can't do mTLS programmatically)
+- After bootstrap, all clients use WebRTC data channels for P2P communication

 The peer data (`.dev-peer/` directory and `.dev-peer-bin` binary) are git-ignored.